 Immunophenotypic analysis of lymph node: peripheral blood, and bone marrow.
 The tumor cells in Burkitt lymphoma express surface immunoglobulin (Ig) of the IgM type and immunoglobulin light chains (kappa more often than lambda), B cell-associated antigens (CD19, CD20, CD22, CD79a), germinal center-associated markers (CD10 and BCL6), as well as HLA-DR and CD43Expression of CD21, the Epstein-Barr virus (EBV)/C3d receptor, is dependent on EBV status of the tumors.
 Essentially, all endemic BL cases are EBV positive and express CD21, whereas the vast majority of non-endemic BL in non-immunosuppressed patients are EBV negative and lack CD21 expression.
 Mantle cell tumor cells express high levels of surface membrane immunoglobulin M (IgM) and IgD (sIgM±IgD), which is more often of lambda light chain type.
 They also demonstrate pan-B cell antigens (e.g., CD19, CD20), CD5, and FMC7.
 Nuclear staining for cyclin D1 (BCL1) is present in >90 percent of cases, including those that are CD5 negative.

 Bone marrow aspiration and biopsy: sometimes needed for the staging of the NHL.
-However, with the widespread use of PET scans, its utility is decreasing.
+However, with the widespread use of PET scans, their utility is decreasing.

 Treatment / Management